How AI Is Learning to Feel Pain and What That Means for Humanity

 When my head won’t stop buzzing, I ask Alexa for white noise.
 It fills the air like someone clearing a cluttered room, and suddenly I can breathe again.

-You are allowed to treat yourself gently.
+You are allowed to pause and you should treat yourself gently.

 We Were Always Meant to Feel

-It isn’t imagination stretched across galaxies (although this helps when you’re stuck in your current reality).
+What makes us human isn’t logic polished to perfection, and it isn’t imagination stretched across galaxies (although this helps when you’re stuck in your current reality).

 It isn’t even love, although love keeps us alive in ways science still can’t truly measure yet.